-Although similar approaches in the past merged mathematically the results obtained from two conceptually different susceptibility models (Günther and Thiel, 2009), in our work the final shallow slides susceptibility map was produced by combining the results obtained with the statistical and physically-based methods through a contingency table.
-The final result

-- proved to be reliable, as shown by the effective ratio of the extreme susceptibility classes (Very high, Low and Very low).
-30 Thus, the second hypothesis is confirmed.
-Although it was possible to identify uncertain areas with one single model by varying some input assumptions and parameter combinations, our work demonstrates that the combination of both methods using a contingency table allowed the identification of areas classified as uncertain regarding landslide susceptibility but with potential to be highly/very highly susceptible to shallow slides occurrence, which is not possible when using a single - 15 landslide susceptibility model.
-This is particular relevant in areas where the completeness degree of the landslide inventory is not equivalent over different lithological units, as is the case of the present study.
+Although similar approaches in the past mathematically merged the results obtained from two conceptually different susceptibility models (Günther and Thiel, 2009), in our work the final shallow slide susceptibility map was produced by combining the results obtained with the statistical and physically based methods through a contingency table.
+The final result proved to be reliable, as shown by the effective ratio of the extreme susceptibility classes (very high, low, and very low).
+Thus, the second hypothesis is confirmed.
+Although it was possible to identify uncertain areas with one single model by varying some input assumptions and parameter combinations, our work demonstrates that the combination of both methods using a contingency table allowed the identification of areas classified as uncertain regarding landslide susceptibility but with the potential to be highly or very highly susceptible to shallow slide occurrences, which is not possible when using a single landslide susceptibility model.
+This is particularly relevant in areas where the completeness degree of the landslide inventory is not equivalent over different lithological units, as is the case in the present study.

-In future works an important contribute for augmenting the reliability of statistical models is the update of landslide inventory immediately after any landslide event, particularly in areas subject to intensive agricultural practice.
-The physical based models will certainly improve with a more reliable soil thickness model resulting from the densification of field soil sampling measurements covering all lithological and soil classes.
+For future works an important contribution for augmenting the reliability of statistical models would be the update of the landslide inventory immediately after any landslide event, particularly in areas subject to intensive agricultural practices.
+The physically based models will certainly improve, with a more reliable soil thickness model resulting from the densification of field soil sampling measurements covering all lithological and soil classes.
 The comprehensive aggregation of soil classes should sustain the more reliable regionalization of hydrological properties and shear strength parameters.
-In addition, the improvement of the resolution of the DEM of the study area using Lidar technology should increment the reliability of both landside susceptibility maps based on statistical and physically-based methods.
+In addition, the improvement of the resolution of the DEM of the study area using lidar technology should increase the reliability of both landside susceptibility maps based on statistical and physically based methods.